cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/devops/openstack_heat.rst

 ----------------------------------------------------------------------

 OpenStack Heat is an open source software to deploy services within OpenStack clouds.
-Heat launches VM instances, installs cloud applications and manages required resources such as security groups or floating ip addresses.
-If you describe your cloud services in Heat Template, OpenStack Heat provision your service with your instruction.
-AWS CloudFormation template format is compatible with OpenStack Heat Orchestration Template (HOT).
+Heat launches VM instances, installs cloud software and manages required resources such as security groups or floating ip addresses within a resource group, a stack.
+You just need to describe your cloud services and resources in a Heat Template file, and OpenStack deploys your cloud services by provisioning cloud infrastructure and installing/configuring software.
+Through this lesson, you will learn how to write a Heat Template file and how to deploy your cloud applications with a command line tool or a web interface.
+OpenStack Heat Orchestration Template (HOT) is compatible with AWS CloudFormation template format, there are some extensions of Heat Templates though.
+If you have AWS templates, you can use them on OpenStack as well to start your cloud services.

 This lesson covers: